 It was originally built by C.C.
 Cooper in 1912.
 The cabin was located in what is now part of the city of Bella Vista, just past the current Highlands gate at the intersection of Glasgow and Timbercrest Lane.
 By the time Cooper bought that property, he had been married nine years and already had four children.

 The property consisted of 80 acres and a home that the family originally moved into.
-“The first house they moved into burned,” Xyta Lucas, a museum volunteer, said.
+“The first house they moved into burned,” Xyta Lucas, Co-President of the Bella Vista Historical Society and a museum docent, said.
 “They built a temporary structure to move into while they started building the cabin.
 Once they moved into the cabin, the temporary structure became the barn.”

 Cooper added onto the cabin over the years as he also added to his family with four more children for a total of eight.
 “We have pictures at the museum of a large wooden structure around the cabin that at first glance looks like a barn rather than a house,” Lucas said.
 “The grandson said his grandfather first built a couple of rooms off to the left of the cabin, then a lean-to across and to the other side of the cabin.”
 It also had a loft.